Howdy Doody: Howdy Doody

-Howdy Doody

 Howdy Doody himself was a freckle-faced boy marionette with 48 freckles, one for each state of the union as it was at the time of his creation (until January 3, 1959, when Alaska became the 49th state), and originally was voiced by Smith.
-The Howdy Doody show's various marionettes were created and built by puppeteers Dawson, Scott Brinker (the show's prop man), and Rufus Rose throughout the show's run.
+The Howdy Doody show's various marionettes were designed and built by puppeteers Dawson, Scott Brinker (the show's prop man), and Rufus Rose throughout the show's run.

+The redheaded Howdy marionette on the original show was operated with 11 strings: two heads, one mouth, one eye, two shoulders, one back, two hands and two knees.
+Three strings were added when the show returned – two elbows and one nose.
+The original marionette now resides at the Detroit Institute of Arts.